KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 In the above example, the browser will first apply the `hue-rotate` filter to the `<div>` element, then pass the result of that pixel manipulation to the `drop-shadow` filter for further processing before delivering the final output to the browser's display.

 The simplest way to think of this is as a form of layer stacking: the original input goes at the bottom of the stack then each filter is added, in turn, over the original input until all the filters have been applied.
 In effect, the output from the previous filter becomes the input for the next filter.
-The end-user only sees the final result of the entire operation.
+The end-user only sees the top of the stack; that is, the final result of the entire operation.

 The SC filter engine follows much the same process (unless directed otherwise).
 When an entity with an Array of Filter objects gets stamped on its host Cell, the filter engine will take all of those filters and apply their primative functions, in turn, to the entity display.
 Only after the last primative function completes does the filter engine return the results to the SC system for stamping onto the host Cell.